-Derivative Financial Instruments As of January 2, 2010, the Company had an open foreign currency forward contract with a notional amount of \$0.3 million.
+Derivative Financial Instruments As of January 1, 2011, the Company had an open foreign currency forward contract with a notional amount of \$0.2 million.
+This contract expired on February 22, 2011.
 This forward contract provides an economic hedge of fluctuations in euro denominated accounts receivable against the British pound, but has not been designated as a hedge for accounting purposes.
-The change in fair value of this contract as of January 2, 2010 was not material to the Company s results of operations or financial position.
-The Company utilizes valuation models for this forward contract that rely exclusively on Level 2 inputs, as defined by FASB ASC 820.
-This contract expires on April 30, 2010.
-During fiscal year 2009, the Company recognized immaterial losses on forward contracts, which were included in selling, general and administrative expenses in the Consolidated Statement of Operations and Comprehensive Loss.
+The Company utilizes valuation models for this forward contract that rely exclusively on Level 2 inputs, as defined by the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurement and Disclosures.
+Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the Consolidated Statement of Operations and Comprehensive Loss.
+The change in fair value of this contract was not material to the Company s results of operations or financial position for fiscal years 2010 or 2009.

 Share-Based Compensation The Company accounts for stock based compensation using the provisions of ASC 718, Compensation-Stock Compensation and the SEC s Staff Accounting Bulletin No. 110 (SAB No. 110) which require the measurement and recognition of compensation expense for all share-based payment awards based on estimated fair values.
 The Company values its stock options using the Black-Scholes model to determine fair value.
-See Note 6,
+See Note 6, Share-Based Compensation.

-Share-Based Compensation.